Costs Guide for a Reg A+ Offering on Manhattan Street Capital

 - Each six months report management financials to SEC on company profits and revenues un-audited - moderate direct cost.
 (Far more stringent requirements for companies that have completed their Reg A+ IPO and have listed on the NASDAQ or NYSE - then quarterly PCAOB level Audits are required).

 - Transfer agent fee per investor, nominal, only applies while the shares are held at transfer agent.

 - If you choose to list the company on the OTCQB marketplace, the cost of registration and ticker is $2,500 paid to OTC Markets.
 Higher price for OTCQX - $5k.
 Staying listed on the OTC costs $12,000 per year for the QB – paid to OTC Markets.
 Higher price for OTCQX - $20K.
 In most Reg A+ IPOs, marketing costs can be reduced because more of the work is done by the underwriter syndicate.

 - You can also list your company on the NASDAQ or the NYSE.
 The annual fee on the NASDAQ is around $40,000, and $60,000 and above on the NYSE.

 - DTCC Filing fee to make your stock easier to transfer to investor brokerage accounts, $12k-18k.

-- For the RegA+Audition(TM) MSC charges a standard price of $10k/mth (currently available for the reduced price of $8k per month) including marketing for a minimum of two months.
+- For the RegA+Audition(TM) (it is a market test of your company) MSC charges a standard price of $10k for a complete package.
 Note that the marketing services provided in the program are provided by a separate marketing agency, not by Manhattan Street Capital.
 See the RegA+Audition(TM) FAQ.

 You might be interested in our FAQ that explains the Regulation A+ offering process in details.
 We have broken up the process into steps and illustrated it with a summary view flowchart.